 This fun-filled playground is housed in the corner of a large field and is not too far from Highcliffe sea front.
 The play equipment was designed for children aged 3 and older, however my toddler son enjoys running around the field while his older sisters lets off some steam in the playground.

 There is plenty of variety here for kids to enjoy including a pedal roundabout, cable runway, rotating sling shot, wobble discs, activity trail and a large climbing frame.

 Becton Lane, Barton-on-Sea – in this dog walker’s paradise there is a small playground for younger kids.
 It is adjoined to a very pretty meadow, complete with stream to paddle in and is also close to the beach.

-New Milton Playground And Skate Park – the skate park is frequented by older kids but there is a smaller playground next door for the littlies.
-The playground was refurbished this year and now boasts a great selection of swings, slides, tunnels, a roundabout, climbing frames, a small play house and a trampoline all with a Medieval theme.
+New Milton Playground And Skate Park – the skate park is frequented by older kids but there is a playground next door for the littlies.
+The playground was refurbished this year and now boasts a great selection of swings, slides, tunnels, a roundabout, climbing frames, a small play house and a trampoline all with a medieval theme.

 Mudeford Quay Play Area, Mudeford – this is a small play area with a slide, swings and sandpit.
 While it’s not worth visiting for the playground alone, I would recommend a trip to Avon Beach and Mudeford Quay.
 The playground is just a small part of it.

 Is there a soft play or playground I haven’t mentioned that you’d like to recommend?
 Please let me know by emailing email@example.com.